-Problems related to the country's economic and financial situation directly affecting participation to public procurement
+Obstacles related to the country's economic and financial situation directly affecting participation to public procurement

-- Facing challenges due to requirements imposed by the PPL. - Suppliers are unwilling to participate in bids unless it is through shopping. - Non-responsiveness to calls for competition and failure to submit offers in LBP due to the instability of the exchange rate and delays in payment. - Reluctance to provide long-term price offers, particularly in fuel purchases. - Difficulty in meeting contract requirements. - Lack of confidence in public management and hesitation among some suppliers to engage with the public sector. - Challenges in securing administrative documents and bank guarantees. - Delays in payment and extended procedures associated with it.
+- Facing challenges due to new requirements imposed by the PPL (such as publication, planning, formation of tender and acceptance committees, etc). - Suppliers are unwilling to participate in bids unless it is through shopping. - Non-responsiveness to calls for competition and failure to submit offers in LBP due to the instability of the exchange rate and delays in payment. - Reluctance to provide long-term price offers, particularly in fuel purchases. - Difficulty in meeting contract requirements. - Lack of confidence in public management and hesitation among some suppliers to engage with the public sector. - Challenges in securing administrative documents and bank guarantees. - Delays in payment and extended procedures associated with it.